Macros 101: What, Why, and How to Count Them?

 Your macros are based on your Total Daily Energy Expenditure (TDEE) and your fitness goals.
 There are two ways to calculate your daily macro goals: doing it yourself or by using a macro calculator.
 Doing it manually is great, but why do the math when I can do it for you!
 And it takes less than 2 minutes!

-Okay so let's get down to business, here's how my macro calculator works...
+Okay so let's get down to business, here's how the Fit With Iulia macro calculator works...

 First, input your general information like gender, height, weight, and age - this will calculate your TDEE.
 So we know the number of calories you need per day to maintain your energy.